 What Should Authors Have in Common with Bees?

-It’s wintertime, and the only thing I really like about it is that I don’t have much outdoor maintenance in my home … unless it’s an emergency of some sort.
+Spring officially starts this week.
+The one thing I like about winter is that I don’t have much outdoor maintenance in my home … unless it’s an emergency of some sort.
 My attention is on indoor needs: writing, getting ready for the next season to unfold, continuing clearing out the basement area, and reducing the care of a large home.

-My eyes are on alert as the Winter Solstice passed, knowing that January will deliver two more minutes of sunlight each day as the season begins to morph and February will generate three minutes more daily.
+My eyes were on alert as the Winter Solstice passed, knowing that January will deliver two more minutes of sunlight each day as the season begins to morph and February will generate three minutes more daily.
 I embrace the promise of warmth and daylight to come.
 I wonder, what day will I see my first bee?
-A promise that spring and warmth is coming will arrive.
+A promise that spring and warmth is coming could happen this week.
 A promise of growth.
 A promise of sustainability and rebirths.

 I’m a fan of honey bees.
 Amazed at what these insects do and are.
 One summer, I found myself in the gardens of impressionist painter Claude Monet in Giverny, France.
 Mesmerized by the bee dance that unfolded in front of me.
 Each bee doing solo steps, but all in synch with their tasks—the gathering of the pollen.
 Their tiny legs were laden with the golden harvest.
 I spent hours just watching them before my daughter pulled me out with her, “Mom, everyone is looking for you.
 The bus has to leave.”